unaschneck/pydar/README.md

 * [OPTIONAL] hour (int): Hour, from 0 to 23 in UTC, defaults to 0 when undefined
 * [OPTIONAL] minute (int): Minute, from 0 to 59, defaults to check the all minutes when undefined
 * [OPTIONAL] second (int): Second, from 0 to 59, defaults to check the all seconds when undefined
-* [OPTIONAL] millisecond (int): Milliscond, from 0 to 999, defaults to check all milliseconds when undefined
+* [OPTIONAL] millisecond (int): Millisecond, from 0 to 999, defaults to check all milliseconds when undefined

 Where `2004 year, 300 doy, 15 hour, 30 minute, 7 second, 789 millisecond` becomes `2004-300T15:30:07.789`